tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/成本分析/消耗账单说明_intl_en.md

 **Post-refund amortization**
 If you initiate a refund, but the resource cost has not been fully amortized, then the unamortized cost will be counted into the amortization of the day of refund.
 This is called supplementary amortization.
 Assume that you purchased a resource for 6 months at 181 USD on January 1, 2019 (the purchase duration was 181 days) and requested refund (-30 USD) on May 10, 2019.
 As the 181 USD was not fully amortized, the unamortized amount was counted into the day of refund (May 10).
-This amortized cost was Post-refund amortization.
-Your Post-refund amortization for May was 181 USD − Amortized cost (130 USD) = 51 USD, and the termination cost for May was -30 USD.
+This amortized cost was post-refund amortization.
+Your post-refund amortization for May was 181 USD − Amortized cost (130 USD) = 51 USD, and the termination cost for May was -30 USD.

 **Termination cost**
 It is a negative value and refers to the amortized cost of a refunded resource in the month of refund.